zaach/ebnf-parser/README.md

 To build the parser yourself, clone the git repo then run:

+    make prep

+to install required packages and then run:

     make

+to build the lib and run the unit tests.

 This will generate `parser.js`, which is required by `ebnf-parser.js`.